ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/use-data.md

 ];
 ```

-We can then add our first test:
+We can then add our first test for `sessionLoaded$`:

 ```TypeScript
   [